joshnuss/fzf-git/README.md

 - `git merge`
 - `git show`

-Any other commands is sent directly to `git`
+All other commands are sent directly to `git`

 # License